Anadea/anadea_blog/content/posts/most-secure-cloud-storage-for-smbs-aws-azure-gcp-or-digitalocean/index.md

 Almost all leading cloud service providers offer ready-to-use AI models for various tasks.
 For example, there can be tools for text analysis, speech recognition, computer vision, and much more.
 That’s why if you are planning to integrate AI and ML into your workflows, it is vital to check the availability of such out-of-the-box solutions.

 Moreover, if you have more specific and ambitious plans for AI implementation, it is also recommended to consider the list of tools and frameworks for custom AI/ML models supported by the cloud platform.
 For example, TensorFlow, PyTorch, and Theano are among the most highly-demanded technologies.

+{{< advert_with_cta title="Have an idea for a cloud project?" description="Our experts will deeply analyze your needs to offer the most appropriate approach to its realization." button="Get started" url="https://anadea.info/free-project-estimate" >}}

 ## AWS, Azure, GCP, or DigitalOcean: The Best Option for SMBs and Enterprises